sg-developer-portal/doc-portal-publisher-guide/get-started.md

   2. Commit your markdown files (not that your index.html file will not affect your documentation on the documentation portal).

   3. Create a new github.com project and push your new repository to that project.
+Note that you should have at least a `README.md` file at the **root** of your project, which will serve as the home page for your documentation.

 ### 4. Publish your documentation on Documentation Portal